Service Level Agreement

 5.1.1 That Reliance HMO and each and every of its physicians, medical staff and all personnel shall be duly trained, knowledgeable, licensed and registered as may be required under any applicable law or regulation to perform and carry out the duties performed and carried out by such physician, medical staff or personnel in pursuance of this agreement and the said physicians, medical staff etc. will continue to be qualified to perform and carry out the said duties and render the services contemplated hereby.

-5.1.2 That it would employ and use equipment, methods, procedures and processes of highest professional standards in performing its obligations under this agreement.
+5.1.2 That it would employ and use equipment, methods, procedures and processes of highest professional standards in performing its obligations under this Agreement.

 5.1.4 That it represents and warrants that it shall and does have the full legal power and authority to bind its physicians and medical staff and personnel and the approved affiliates and their physicians and medical staff and personnel to the terms and provisions hereof.

-5.1.5 That Reliance HMO shall use its best endeavor to ensure that it and each of its physicians and medical staff and personnel shall not differentiate or discriminate in the provision of the covered services or meet their obligation hereto as a result of race, color, nationality, origin, ancestry, religion, sex, marital status, sexual orientation, income, health, status or age.
+5.1.5 That Reliance HMO shall use its best endeavor to ensure that it and each of its physicians and medical staff and personnel shall not differentiate or discriminate in the provision of the Covered Services or meet their obligation hereto as a result of race, color, nationality, origin, ancestry, religion, sex, marital status, sexual orientation, income, health, status or age.

-5.1.6 That Reliance HMO reserves the right to include and/or exclude partner hospitals for reasons of medical competence or otherwise, from time to time.
+5.1.6 That Reliance HMO reserves the right to include and/or exclude partner hospitals for reasons of medical incompetence or otherwise, from time to time.
 All this, Reliance HMO shall do, bearing in mind its commitment to service excellence.

-5.1.8 That the covered services shall be provided on a 24 (Twenty-Four)-hour per day, 7 (Seven)-day per week, 365(6) (Three Hundred and Sixty-Five or Sixty Six)-day per year basis.
+5.1.7 That the covered services shall be provided on a 24 (Twenty-Four)-hour per day, 7 (Seven)-day per week, 365(6) (Three Hundred and Sixty-Five or Sixty-Six)-day per year basis, subject to the subscription duration and the activation of any graduated benefits, where applicable

 6.0

-Obligations of the Parties
+Obligations of the Buyer and Enrollee

 7.0